Cabo Corrientes Municipality: Land

-70% of the municipality is rugged, with hills from 800 to 1800 m above sea level.

-Lower down the land is flatter.
+Seventy percent of the municipality is rugged, with hills from 800 to 1800 m above sea level, but lower down the land is flatter.

 The rocks were formed in the Triassic and Jurassic.
 Soils are mostly Eutric Regosol or Feozem Háplico, with Luvisol and Litosol in some areas.

 The municipality covers 200106 ha, of which 7009 ha are used for agriculture, 36500 ha for livestock, 146770 ha for forest, 293 ha urban land and 9534 ha other uses.

 Hydrology

 The municipality is in the Central Pacific basin and the Ameca-Tomatlán-Cuale River sub-basin.

 Its hydrological resources are provided by the rivers Las Juntas, El Tuito (Jalisco), Horcones and Tecolotlán.

 Streams are Ipaña, La Boquita, Puchiteca, Tabo Pilero, Maxeque and La Peñita.

 There are thermal springs including Los Carrizalillos.
 In addition are the estuaries of Maito, La Boquita and Tecolotlán.

 Climate

 The climate, in the western coastal, is semi dry, with dry winter and spring, and warm without marked changes in temperature.

 In the east, it is humid, with dry winter and spring, and warm, with no defined winter season.

 The average annual temperature is 25.6 C with a maximum of 28.5 C and minimum of 22.7 C.

 Most rainfall is in June, July, August and September, with average precipitation of 878.3 mm.

 The dominant winds are in the northwest direction.